-Declassified in Part - Sanitized Copy Approved for Release @ 50-Yr 2014/01/06: CIA-RDP73-00475R000401070002-4 EXCLUSIVE SUPERSPY INTERVIEW Philloy Bio: Spy Swap THE BACKGROUND Soviet double agent Harold (Kim) Philby, whose infiltration of British and American Intelligence operations marked him as the Kremlin's most successful spy in the postwar era, is reportedly attempting to publish his memoirs in the West.
-In lengthy interviews with London Sunday Times reporter Murray Sayle, Philby, who fled to the Soviet Union in 1963, suggested that he might withdraw his memoirs (presumably damaging to Western intelligence) If Soviet spies Peter and Helen Kroger were exchanged for Gerald Brooke.
+V EXCLUSIVE SUPERSPY INTERVIEW Philloy Bid: Spy Swap.
+To Kill Book CPYRGHTHE BACKGROUND Soviet double agent Harold (Kim) Philipy, whose infiltration of British and American intelligence operations marked him as the Kremlin's most successful spy in the postwar era, is reportedly attempting to publish his memoirs in the West.
+In lengthy interviews with London Sunday Times reporter Murray Sayle, Philby, who fled to the Soviet Union in 1963, suggested that he might withdraw his memoirs (presumably damaging to Western intelligence) if Soviet spies Peter and Helen Kroger were exchanged for Gerald Brooke.
 The Krogers were sentenced in Britain in March, 1961, to 20 years for espionage.
-Brooke was sentenced in July, 1965, to a year's imprisonment and four years ina labor camp.
+Brooke was sentenced in July, 1965, to a year's imprisonment and four years in a labor camp.
 Suggestions of an exchange have been steadfastly refused by the British government.
-By Murray Sayle London Sunday Times Special MOSCOW-My first direct contact with Harold Philby was a telephone call to my room at the Leningradskaya Hote in Moscow.
+By Murray Sayle CPYRGHT London Sunday Times Special was a telephone call to my room at the Leningradskaya Hotel in Moscow.
 We arranged to meet in Room 436 at the Minsk Hotel on Gorky Boulevard (the "Broadway of Moscow"), at 8 the same night.
 I knocked, the door opened, and there was Philby, smiling with hand outstretched.
 The room was bare except for two chairs and a table on which stood a briefcase, a bottle of vodka and two glasses.
 The tables stood by a window with a breathtaking view over Moscow, red stars shining on the ghostly white walls and spires of the Kremlin in the distance.
-"This is a tough, dynamic city," said Philby.
-"This society is going somewhere.
-Care for a drink?
+"This is a tough, dynamic city," said Philby, "This society is going somewhere.
+Care for a drink?"
 I accepted his offer.
 Philby is a courteous man, smiles a great deal, and his well-cut gray hair and ruddy complexion suggest vitality and enjoyment of life.
-He speaks exactly as a senior British civil servant would about his present employers-"My superiors" he says, "my colleagues," and very early in our conversation he ex plained, "I am a serving officer of the KGB (the Soviet secret police), as you probably know."
-He said he would assume that it was possible that I worked for some Western intelligence service.
-'I naturally took precautions against any rough stuffyou would not have got 10 yards down the street," he said.
+He speaks exactly as a senior British civil servant would about his present employers-"My superiors" he says, "my FOIAb3b plained, "I am a serving officer of the KGB (the Soviet secret police), as you probably know."
+He said he would assume that it was possible that a vorked for some Western intelligence service.
+'I naturally took precautions against any rough stuff-you would not have got 10 yards down the street," he said.
 We met subsequently at a number of restaurants.
-During these long Russian meals vodka, wine and brandy flowed freely, and Philby talked lengthily, even compulsively.
+During these long Russian meals vedka, wine and brandy flowed teely, and Philby talked lengthily, even compulsively.
 He is clearly a sociable type of drinker and he seems to have an iron head; I could detect no change in his alertness or joviality as the waiters arrived with relays or 300 grams of vodka or 600 grams of Armenian brandy.
 The conversations which follow took place in no particular order, and I present them without further comment.
 GERALD BROKE AND THE KROGERS: Philby raised this subject himself, spontaneously.